DylanKP/MiningCollectionTracker/README.md

-# Obsidian-Calculator
+# Mining Collection Tracker
-Obsidian Calculator for Skyblock.
+Mining collection tracker and profit calculator for Skyblock.
 Module for Chattriggers.